DanieleGioia/ScenarioReducer/README.md

 Different strategies can vary, for example, w.r.t.:

-- The metric.
+- The statistical distance.
-- The selection order (Fast forward, backward, simultaneous backward).
+- The selection order (Fast Forward, Backward, Simultaneous Backward, ...).

 ### Fast_forward class

 This class implements a scenario reducer that follows a *Fast Forward* (FF) technique from:

 [1] Heitsch, Holger, and Werner Römisch.
 "Scenario reduction algorithms in stochastic programming."
 Computational optimization and applications 24.2-3 (2003): 187-206.